About

 Over the years, I have taken a multi-disciplined approach to my art having practiced: collage, constructive sculptural work, enhanced photo-based artwork, as well as traditional painting on canvas and board.
 I exhibited internationally, including galleries in New York (Klompching), London (Truman) and Rome (Spazio Tetenal).

-It is always great to hear from galleries, collectors and existing or potential buyers.
+It is always great to hear from collectors and existing or potential buyers.
 Please don't hesitate to contact me.